Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-When you return to the sample mobile app, and enter a prompt, such as "What is the status of flight 123?", your custom agent now has the means to go and look-up that information via your middle-ware server.
+When you return to the sample mobile app, and enter a prompt, such as "What is the status of flight 123?", your custom agent now has the means to go and look-up that information via your middleware server.
 It dutifully does so, and returns the information to you.
-See below.

 ![The agent uses local tools](Images/MobileApp2.png)